itssuraj67/CrawlerGurung/README.md

 2.Introduction: Crawl the website mention in "applicaiton.properites" as "baseUrl", logs title, total number of links found in each page and collections of links in "outputLogger/CrawlerLogger.log"

 3. Run:
-  a.use maven command to run || "App" contains main method
+  use maven command to run || "App" contains main method

 4.Contacts:
   Suraj Gurung